NORMAN, Okla. (AP) — Noah Brown's circus catch summed up Ohio State's victory over Oklahoma.

 OKLAHOMA: Mayfield continues to get himself into trouble by forcing throws.
 His coaches criticized him for that after the loss to Houston, and he appeared to have fixed the problem against Louisiana-Monroe before regressing against the Buckeyes.

-especially with No. 2 Florida State getting blown out by Louisville.
+Ohio State strengthened its position, especially with No. 2 Florida State getting blown out by Louisville.
 The win gave the Buckeyes confidence.
 "They're no longer inexperienced," Meyer said.
 "We went on the road and played at Oklahoma.
 It has to be one of the top-five hardest places to play."

 Oklahoma will be fortunate to remain in the top 20.
 "We need to look at what we're trying to do and get our best 11 players on the field that gives us the best chance of winning," Mike Stoops said.
 "I think that would be a good place to start."